 Gerald Knaus is the founding Chairman and lead analyst of the European Stability Initiative since 1999.

 He was an Open Society Fellow from 2007-2009.
-Since summer 2009 he is a Carr Center Fellow in Cambridge, MA, at Harvard University’ s Kennedy School of Governance.
+From summer 2009 until sumer 2014 he was a Carr Center Fellow in Cambridge, MA, at Harvard University’ s Kennedy School of Governance.

 Gerald grew up in Vienna.
 He studied at Oxford University, the Institut d’Etudes Européennes at the University of Brussels and at the Johns Hopkins University Bologna Centre.